Defensive Front Install Guide

 Defensive Ends: 5 Techniques

-As shown above, the 3 technique will occupy the B gap to the short side of the field and 1 technique to the field side.
+As shown above, the 3 technique will occupy the B gap to the short side of the field and the 1 technique to the field side.

 Bear Front